 Know this.
 God will take care of His people.
-If you believe in the Lord Jesus Christ, God will forgive you and save you--it's a promise.
+My non-Christian friend, if you will repent and believe in the Lord Jesus Christ, God will forgive you and save you and make you His child--it's a promise.
 If you are a child of God, you are eternally secure--it's a promise.
 If you're in need, God will provide just like He did for Esther, Mordecai, and the Jews in Esther 8--it's a promise.